elmarti/camadb/README.md

 # CamaDB

-CamaDB is a NoSQL embedded database written in pure TypeScript for both node, electron and browser-based environments.
+CamaDB is a NoSQL embedded database written in pure TypeScript for Node, Electron and browser-based environments.

 ## Why?
 I was struggling to find a solution for Electron-based projects that deal with larger datasets in the main thread.